NetApp/eseries-perf-analyzer/README.md

 # NetApp E-Series Grafana Performance Dashboards

-This project incorporates several different Open Source components in order to simply and beautifully demonstrate the performance of one or more E-Series systems at different levels/layers.
-It is intended to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems.
+This project is intended to allow you to quickly and simply deploy a Grafana instance for monitoring your E-Series storage.
+We incorporate various open source components and tools in order to do so.
+While it is intended primarily to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems.
 It is also intended to be customizable and extensible based on your individual needs.

 ## Overview